-Somewhere in the past few or next few days will be the anniversary of my birth that is somewhere over the number 50 (need to be vague for security and my vanity too).
-Birthdays are a mile marker in your life, and in my case many interesting things have occurred on my birthday (the most interesting was when I was almost expelled from University (along with my residence floor) ’nuff said there).
-My hope is that nothing too interesting happens this year (however I think that is a dubious wish, given my track record).
+Somewhere in the past few days will be the anniversary of my birth that is somewhere over the number 50 (need to be vague for security and my vanity too).
+Birthdays are a mile marker in your life.
+In my case, many exciting things had occurred on my birthday (the most interesting was when I was almost expelled from University (along with my residence floor) ’nuff said there).
+I hope that nothing too interesting happens this year (however, I think that is a dubious wish, given my track record).

-Other more interesting events are happening globally, with the GOP attempting to choose a candidate to attempt to unseat the current sitting President (never an easy task).
-We also have the Iranians rattling sabers about the Straits of Hormuz and whether the U.S. should be around there, and the question of what happens next in North Korea?
-All in all 2012 starts in a very confused way, let’s hope there is more clarity coming soon.
+Other more exciting events are happening globally, with the GOP attempting to choose a candidate to unseat the current sitting President (never an easy task).
+We also have the Iranians rattling sabres about the Straits of Hormuz and whether the U.S. should be around there, and the question of what happens next in North Korea?
+All in all, 2012 starts in a perplexed way.
+Let’s hope there is more clarity coming soon.

-For this birthday week I was a little less financially oriented more slice of life but don’t worry I won’t be publishing recipes for raisin muffins, back to money next week:
+I was a little less financially oriented for this birthday week, more slice of life, but I didn’t worry.
+I won’t be publishing recipes for raisin muffins.
+Back to money next week:

 - To start the week Year of the Dragon and Sunday’s Best I discussed how this is a new year for most folks, except for 1/3 of the world’s population